Track & Field at College

 There are different rules regarding scholarship depending on the level and/or organisation at which your college competes.
 We will explain further below:

 - 312 schools in NCAA D1 offer Track & Field.
-They can award a maximum of 12.6 scholarships to both women’s and men’s athletes.
+They can award a maximum of 18 scholarships to women’s athletes and 12.6 scholarships to men’s athletes.

 - 179 schools in NCAA D2 offer Track & Field.
 They can award a maximum of 12.6 scholarships to both women’s and men’s athletes.